A converse theorem in half-integral weight: Introduction

 \section{Introduction}

-Converse theorems provide sufficient conditions to classify Dirichlet series as $L$-functions.
-The first result was due to Hamburger (see \cite{hamburger1921riemannsche}) in 1921 which uniquely classified the Riemann zeta function $\z(s)$ by its functional equation.
-Just over 15 years later (see \cite{hecke1936bestimmung}), Hecke extended the work of Hamburger by determining when the coefficients $a_{n}$ of a Dirichlet series $D(s)$ are the Fourier coefficients, suitably normalized, of a cuspform $f$ on the full modular group and hence $D(s) = L(s,f)$.
-Like Hamburger's result, the essential analytic ingredient in Hecke's converse theorem is the functional equation for $L$-functions associated to modular forms.
-Later, Weil was able to extend Hecke's converse theorem to modular forms of higher level.
-In this case, one needs to assume functional equations for $L$-series twisted by Dirichlet characters, namely, $L(s,f \x \chi)$ (see \cite{weil1967bestimmung}).
-In 2002, Venkatesh's was able to prove Hecke's result using additively twisted $L$-series via Voronoi summation (see \cite{venkatesh2002limiting}).
-Recently, Booker, Farmer, and Lee (in \cite{booker2022extension}) extended Venkatesh's converse theorem to modular forms of arbitrary (integral) weight, level, and character.
-We prove an analogous result in the half-integral weight setting.
+A part of the Langlands program seeks to study automorphic forms on GL(n) and other groups via $L$-functions.
+Two of the main tools used in this setting are trace formulas and converse theorems.
+Converse theorems provide sufficient conditions to classify Dirichlet series possessing sufficiently many functional equations as automorphic $L$-functions.
+The first converse theorem was due to Hamburger (see \cite{hamburger1921riemannsche}) in 1921 which uniquely classified the zeta function $\z(s)$ by its functional equation.
+Just over 15 years later (see \cite{hecke1936bestimmung}), Hecke extended the work of Hamburger by classifying $L$-functions of cusp forms on the full modular group by their functional equation.
+Some years later, Weil further extend Hecke’s converse theorem to cusp forms of higher level.
+For Weil’s result, one needs to assume not only the functional equation of the underlying $L$-function but also the functional equations for all of its twists by quadratic Dirichlet characters (see \cite{weil1967bestimmung}).
+In 2002, Venkatesh’s was able to prove Hecke’s result using additively twisted $L$-series via Voronoi summation (see \cite{venkatesh2002limiting}) instead of twists by quadratic Dirichlet characters.
+Recently, Booker, Farmer, and Lee (in \cite{booker2022extension}) extended Venkatesh’s converse theorem to holomorphic forms of arbitrary integral weight, level, and character.
+All of these results correspond to converse theorems for $\GL(1)$ and $\GL(2)$ automorphic forms.

-\textbf{Acknowledgements}: The authors would like to thank Min Lee for suggesting the problem and for helpful conversations.
-The authors would also like to thank Jeff Hoffstein and Junehyuk Jung for additional conversations.
-The second author was supported by the NSF GRFP.
+In this paper, we use the ideas of Booker, Farmer, and Lee to prove a converse theorem for half-integral weight holomorphic forms.
+These holomorphic forms correspond to automorphic representations of the metaplectic double cover of $\GL(2)$ rather than $\GL(2)$ itself.
+In general, the classical study of converse theorems has focused on $L$-series related to non-metaplectic automorphic forms.
+That is, in the entire class of automorphic forms, attention has focused virtually exclusively on the $n = 1$ case of automorphic forms on the $n$-fold cover of $\GL(r)$ and other groups.
+This is for a very simple reason: In the $n = 1$ case, automorphic representations factor, making it possible to study the global question locally at individual primes.
+For $n \ge 2$ this is not the case.
+The corresponding representations do \emph{not} factor.
+Similarly, the $L$-series associated to these automorphic forms do not factor into an Euler product and do not satisfy the Riemann Hypothesis.